zou-john/PyramidIJEPA/README.md

   - Vision Transformer Predictor for masked image modeling
   - Support for both patch-based and convolutional embeddings
   - Implementation of attention mechanisms, MLP blocks, and positional embeddings
-  - Flexible masking strategies for self-supervised learning
+  - Flexible masking strategies for self-supervised learning with:
+    - Encoder mask scale (85-100%): Encoder sees 85-100% of the image to learn good representations
+    - Predictor mask scale (15-20%): Size of regions that the predictor needs to predict, using encoder's context from the rest of the image

 - `src/IJEPA/load.py`: Handles model initialization and loading functionality, providing:
   - Model initialization with configurable architecture parameters